thekiwidev/gs-query-builder/docs/Google Scholar Search Parameters Research.md

 The task of programmatically generating citations in formats like BibTeX is generally not achievable via a single URL search parameter; it is an interactive process tied to internal identifiers and user settings \[18, 19\].

-When an initial search is executed using the q parameter, the results page displays scholarly articles.
+When an initial search is executed using the q parameter, the results page displays scholarle articles.
 For each paper, Google Scholar assigns a unique identifier, which is often referenced by the cluster parameter.

 - **The cluster Parameter:** This unique ID (e.g., cluster=1275980731835430123) is assigned to an article to group its different versions and related citations \[20\].